How Is a Multi Member LLC Taxed? (2026 Guide) Must Read

 Benefits of Partnership Taxation

-- Limited liability – Members are not personally liable for the debts and obligations of the LLC.
+- Limited liability – Members aren't personally on the hook for the LLC's debts and obligations.

 Drawbacks of Partnership Taxation